 Your Financial Responsibilities as an Employee

 Once you start bringing home the bacon, you might be obliged to pay federal income taxes.
-If you work in a state with a state income tax, such as California, Illinois or New York, you might also owe state taxes.
+If you work in a state with a high state income tax, such as California, Oregon, or Hawaii, you'll also have to factor those in.
 Here is what you need to know about taxes:

 Here is a list of items to remember as you start a new job: